-for 64 bit Ubuntu 14.04.
+Released 17th of March 2015.
+For 64 bit Ubuntu 14.04.
 For other distros visit the game official page.
-Full version free to play.
-Released 22nd of December 2014.
+Patched version ready to download and install.

 UnReal World is a combination of roleplaying game and a survival simulation.
 In a world inspired by iron-age Finland you can track animals, set traps, hunt with bows and spears, tan hides, go fishing, pick berries, cook food, sleep in a temporary shelter or build a log cottage, trade with the villagers, craft items, etc. It has a randomly generated map, skill development and a detailed wounds and combat system.
 The item crafting is moddable.

 The time has come to add quests, and along with it the map view subscreen will undergo major changes and encanhements.
 Posts about continous invisible work with ever-expanding game content haven't been too numerous here, but now the big wheel keeps on turning with more visible outcome and we hope to keep you more frequently updated about the sweetness ahead of us.

 There will be quests.
 For now we'll let the screenshots do the talking.
 It's a lengthy process to come up with all the planned ambitions, but the foundation is laid and quest journal page is up and running.
 On quest journal main page we'll have a list of all the active quests the character is involved in.

 This character is involved in three different quests.
 Quest titles, assignment and expiration dates, and quest giver information is displayed: